Pa Tong Ko

 Two joined sticks the length of a hand, golden-blistered outside and almost hollow inside — pull them apart and steam rises.
 The crust shatters between teeth; the interior is soft, slightly chewy, faintly salty.
 Dip a piece in cold sweetened condensed milk and the contrast of hot crisp dough with cold dairy sweetness is the morning ritual.
 A bad pa tong ko is dense and oily — should be light enough to feel hollow in the hand.

 The cold overnight rest is non-negotiable — it relaxes gluten enough that the strips don't snap back when stretched, and lets the leavening gases form the large open holes inside.
 Baking ammonia (yeast/bread shop ingredient sold as hartshorn or hua-aam in Chinese) is the traditional puffer; it gives the maximum lift and a slightly sharp note that bakes off.
-The two-strip pairing isn't decorative — pressing them together traps steam between the layers, which is what creates the hollow.
+The two-strip pairing isn't decorative — the pressed-together faces never touch the hot oil, so they don't set on contact and stay soft, while steam and gases escaping between the layers keep that join inflating outward — which is what creates the hollow.

 Variations